AzuraCast/AzuraCast/Readme.md

 * **Delegate Management:** Create and remove separate administrator accounts for each station manager.
 * ...and more.

+## Installing AzuraCast

-## Installing on a Production Server
+### Installing on a Production Server

 See [the AzuraCast Wiki](https://github.com/SlvrEagle23/AzuraCast/wiki/Deploying-to-an-Existing-Server) for more information on installing to a production server.

-## Local Development with Vagrant
+### Local Development with Vagrant

 See [the AzuraCast Wiki](https://github.com/SlvrEagle23/AzuraCast/wiki/Developing-Locally) for more information on developing locally with Vagrant.

+## Screenshots

+Take a look at samples of the AzuraCast interface on the [Screenshots](https://github.com/SlvrEagle23/AzuraCast/wiki/Screenshots) page on the Wiki.

 ## AzuraCast API